jonathan-vella/architecting-for-success/102-Azure-Landing-Zones/challenges/challenge4.md

 In the first part of this challenge you will auto-enable backup on VM creation using Azure Policy.
 Remember that the customer's requirement is to have "all **production** VMs backed up, and **some** selected VMs in dev/test environments" to be protected at least on a weekly basis.
 Your solution must clearly address all of these requirements whilst minimizing management tasks and limiting the blast radius during incidents which require the use of Azure Backup.

+> [!TIP]
->You can deploy the Azure VM and Azure SQL Db in the same region as your Hub network.
+> You can deploy the Azure VM and Azure SQL Db in the same region as your Hub network.
 Use this helper script to create [Azure Virtual Networks](./../scripts/create-vnet-with-nsg.md).
 And remember that Azure Policy assignments can take up to 30 minutes to take effect!

 ## Challenge 04a - Success Criteria